toddledev/documentation/docs/15-packages/02-managing-packages/index.md

 ---

 # Managing packages
-Once you've found packages that enhance your project, you can easily install, update, and manage them.
+Once you have found packages that enhance your project, you can easily install, update, and manage them.

 # Installing packages
 ::: warning